felangel/bloc/docs/fluttercountertutorial.md

 ?> **Note**: `BlocBuilder` takes an optional `bloc` parameter but we can specify the type of the bloc and the type of the state and `BlocBuilder` will find the bloc automatically so we don't need to explicity use `BlocProvider.of<CounterBloc>(context)`.

+!> Only specify the bloc in `BlocBuilder` if you wish to provide a bloc that will be scoped to a single widget and isn't accessible via a parent `BlocProvider` and the current `BuildContext`.

 That's it!
 We've separated our presentation layer from our business logic layer.
 Our `CounterPage` has no idea what happens when a user presses a button; it just dispatches an event to notify the `CounterBloc`.
 Furthermore, our `CounterBloc` has no idea what is happening with the state (counter value); it's simply converting the `CounterEvents` into integers.

 We can run our app with `flutter run` and can view it on our device or simulator/emulator.